-Dharma Leon, a 50-year-old mother of three from Sedalia, was diagnosed with Stage 2 breast cancer in 2017.
+Dharma Leon, a mother of three from Sedalia, was diagnosed with stage 2 breast cancer in 2017.
 After months of chemotherapy, a bilateral mastectomy and multiple breast reconstruction surgeries, Leon overcame her cancer.

 Along the way, she used the survivor resources and services available at University of Missouri Health Care’s Ellis Fischel Cancer Center.